roman-milk/roman-milk.github.io/the-hitch-hiker.md

  "Sure, ask away."

  "What's your name?"
 She grinned, "I wondered if you were ever going to ask.
 It's Debbie" and she went back to working on my cock.
-Report_Story #1